 A Final Word

 Mason bees are known for their beneficial work of pollinating plants and flowers.
 They are also easy to tame and not aggressive as the honey bee.
-The best mason bee house will make it possible for you to attract and keep these beneficial bees in your garden or backyard.
+The best mason bee houses will make it possible for you to attract and keep these beneficial bees in your garden or backyard.

 Mason beekeeping is an engaging and rewarding activity for beekeepers.
 Farmers and gardeners looking to have better pollination also love mason bees.
 Use this guide on how to set up a mason bee house to enjoy the benefits of having your own mason bee population.
 Mason bees can also be turned into an income source as the population grows bigger.
 You will sell cocoons or nests once you have reached the mason bee numbers you desire.